buildcomics/plantmeter/README.md

 The moisture sensor is an Iduino ME110, like here: https://www.conrad.nl/p/iduino-me110-bodemvochtigheidssensor-1616242 It is wired to the A1 analog input of the arduino nano.

+The circuit will draw up to 500mA with the plantmeter coil.
+Other coils can have different current draws.

+For using moving coils with arduino, see https://buildcomics.com/uncategorized/ts-temperature-humidity-meter/.

 ## Plates
 The plates (and intermediate steps) are stored as gimp files, check https://www.gimp.org for more information about that editor, it's free!